lcfranca/prompts/prompt-transformer-doc2spec_tptp.md

 * Prioritize **Horn clause representations** for efficient resolution-based reasoning.
 * Leverage **TPTP role annotations** (`axiom`, `hypothesis`, `conjecture`) to encode deductive intent.

+##Examples

+### Input (natural language):

+"Users may upload and delete files.
+Only owners may delete their own files.
+Admins may delete any file."

 ### Output Structure

 ```tptp